fire-eggs/fltk-widgets/README.md

 # fltk-widgets
-A visual guide to the official FLTK 1.4 widgets and location within the `test` programs
+A visual guide to the official FLTK 1.4 widgets and location within the `test` programs.

+The images were all captured on Linux Mint with the "default" FLTK scheme.
+The appearance of the widgets will vary depending on the platform or the scheme used.

 |Widget|Picture|Tests|
 |---|---|---|